wanderer-moe/cdn/README.md

 The R2 bucket is synced using `rclone`.

-- The `RCLONE_CONFIG` environment variable is used to store the configuration for `rclone` - this is stored in the Github repository secrets.
+- The `RCLONE_CONFIG` environment variable is used to store the configuration for `rclone` - this is stored in the Github repository secrets. (encoded into Base64)

 - If you are to use this repository to base your own R2 bucket off of, you will need to change the `rclone` configuration to your own: